World Literature (B.A.)

 Internships and semesters abroad

-Upon successful completion of this course students will be awarded two Bachelor of Arts degrees: from the University of Arizona and the University of Göttingen.
+Upon successful completion of a double degree option, students will be awarded two Bachelor of Arts degrees: one from the partner University and one from the University of Göttingen.